When is the KSI vs Fournier fight? Start time, undercard and more

 When is it?

-The event will take place on Saturday 13 May at the O2 Arena in London.
+The event will take place on Saturday 13 May at Wembley Arena in London.

 The main card is scheduled to begin at 7.15pm BST (11.15am PT, 1.15pm CT, 2.15pm ET), with the main event due at approximately 9.40pm BST (1.40pm PT, 3.40pm CT, 4.40pm ET).